Regd.No.: 126198/071/072

 Everest Panorama Trekking was enjoyable and very satisfying and would like to recommend all travelers visiting Nepal

 Everest Panorama Trekking was enjoyable and very satisfying and would like to recommend all travelers visiting Nepal.
-Short and scenic walk to Tengboche Monastery amidst beautiful surrounding of lovely trees, and spectacular panorama of Everest with array of peaks.
-A great trip from the start to an end of my wonderful holiday visiting ancient heritage sites and beautiful places it was well worth the price.
-The local Sherpa culture and hospitality was equally fascinating along with glorious views.
-All the credit goes to Team Himalaya and it expert friendly guide and staff along with cheerful strong porters.
+Short and scenic walk to Tengboche Monastery amidst beautiful surroundings of lovely trees, and a spectacular panorama of Everest with an array of peaks.
+A great trip from the start to the end of my wonderful holiday visiting ancient heritage sites and beautiful places it was well worth the price.
+The local Sherpa culture and hospitality were equally fascinating along with glorious views.
+All the credit goes to Team Himalaya and its expert friendly guide, staff, and cheerful strong porters.

 testimonial image